rrosiek/pc_data_load/README.md

 **data_load/DATA_LOAD_CONFIG.py**

-*You can configure the elasticsearch url and local directory to where the files are downloaded.*
+*You can configure the elasticsearch url and local directory to where the data source files are downloaded.*

 ## Setup & Usage